Why the Anti-Stigma Institute Exists

 -

-Training and a stigma survey toolkit to measure stigma in your community.
+Training and access to disseminate a stigma survey with a toolkit once a year to measure stigma in your community.

 -